3 Good LED Monitors Under $200 2016

 Compared to the VS248H-P, its main benefits are in the design.
 The stand is a bit sturdier and can be tilted both up and down.

 It's lightweight, energy efficient, and comes with integrated speakers.
 Overall, it has a pretty solid picture.
-If it's on sale for under $150, then it's definitely worth a look.
+If it's on sale for around $125, it's definitely worth a look.

 The BenQ Gaming Monitor RL2455HM: A Great Gaming Monitor Under $200

 A good gaming monitor has not only a low response time, reducing blur, but also a low input lag.
 Input lag refers to the delay between the moment you hit a key on your keyboard or mouse and the moment your keystroke registers on screen.

 Why Input Lag Matters

 Many online games can be decided by a fraction of a second.
 If you play a twitch-sensitive game, then an input lag above 1 frame could be the difference between victory and defeat.